cynthialmy/cynthialmy.github.io/resume.md

 > *“She has strong technical and analytical skills, excellent communication, and a natural curiosity that drives innovation.”*
 >
 > *“I wholeheartedly endorse Cynthia for any role requiring technical depth, product sense, and strategic thinking.”*

 ---

+## 🌟 Education (I tried to travel as much as possible during my studies)

+#### Georgia Institute of Technology (Atlanta, GA)
+- *MSc. in Computer Science* & *MSc. in Structural Engineering*, GPA: 3.8/4.0

+#### Hong Kong University of Science and Technology (Hong Kong)
+- *Bachelor of Engineering (B.Eng.), Structural Engineering and Computer Science*, Honors

+#### Waseda University (Tokyo, Japan)
+- Exchange Student

+#### University of New South Wales (Sydney, Australia)
+- Exchange Student

+#### Awards & Honors
+- Gold Award of 2014-2015 President's Cup of Hong Kong University of Science and Technology, first winner in my major
+- HKSAR Government Scholarship Fund - Reaching Out Award
+- Ranked 78th out of 250,000 students in Province (top 0.03%) in the Gaokao (China's Nationwide Unified Exam for Universities)
+- Awarded the 2nd Prize in the Chinese Physics Olympiad (CPhO)
+- Received the 3rd Prize in the National High School Biology Competition

+---